1. THE FORMATIVE YEARS (1848-1866)

 March 3rd: Lord Desmond FitzGerald, son of the Duke of Leinster, killed during a grenade-throwing exercise in Calais.

-April 24 (Monday): Outbreak of Easter Rising in Dublin leaves 116 soldiers, RN, RIC, Dublin Metropolitan Police and loyalist volunteers dead and 350 wounded.
+April 24 (Monday): Outbreak of Easter Rising in Dublin leaves over 450 dead, including 180 civilians and 116 soldiers, RN, RIC, Dublin Metropolitan Police and loyalist volunteers, plus at least 350 wounded.
 The first British officer killed in Guy Vickery Pinfield from Bishops' Stortford.
-Also 180 civilians died; 614 injured.
+A further 614 civilians are injured.
 Of the rebels 15 were executed, 100 were sent to Penal Servitude, 6 were imprisoned and 1700 deported.
 I don't yet know how many rebels were killed in action.
 (This from contemporary accounts of the Unionist newspaper).
-Lord Rathdonnell is staying in Kingstown (Dun Laoghaire) at the time as it is also the Spring Show at the Royal Dublin Society.
+Lord Rathdonnell was still a the Marine Hotel in Kingstown (Dun Laoghaire) at the time as it was also the Spring Show at the Royal Dublin Society.
 John Evelyn Wrench recalls meeting him in his memoirs, 'Struggles, 1914-1920', and talks of how Rathdonnell and Mr Doyne were the only two officials who were physically able to reach the show when it began on the Tuesday.
 They attempted to keep the show in motion while Wrench nipped up Killiney Hill with some binoculars and watched Dublin 'and notably the Post Office in Sackville Street, which was occupied by the Rebels, being shelled with wonderful accuracy by the gun boats in Kingstown'.

 April 26: The flames of the Easter Rebellion fanned right into Lisnavagh with the death of a 21-year-old local boy who was serving in the British Army that week.
 Private Abraham Watchorn of the 5th Battalion Royal Dublin Fusiliers was killed in action on Easter Wednesday (26th April 1916) .
 He was a son of Abraham Watchorn, of Williamstown, Rathvilly, Co.
 Carlow, by his Carlow-born wife.
 Jane, daughter of George James.
 Born in Dundrum, Co.
 Dublin, on 20th October 1894, Abraham had been educated in the Lisnavagh Schoolhouse and was working as a farmer when the First World War broke out.
 He enlisted with the Royal Dublin Fusiliers on 22 November 1915.
 Official reports say the regiment was brought to Dublin from The Curragh, arriving in Dublin at 3.45am on Tuesday 25h April.
 They appear to have gone straight into action around Dublin Castle.
 After he was killed (or perhaps fatally wounded) he was taken to Dublin Castle's Red Cross Hospital.
 He was buried at Grangegorman Military Cemetery.
 He is amongst those named on the Great War memorial on the organ in St. Mary's Church in Rathvilly.